Windows PowerShell Get-Alias

 Then I discovered that alias has its own cmdlet:

-Note 1: The secret is employ the -Definition parameter.
+Note 1: The secret of success is employ the -Definition parameter.

 Note 2: The benefit of the PowerShell Get-Alias is that you can investigate more properties by appending | Get-Member, thus: